Äksi

 Äksi is a small borough (alevik) in Tartu Parish, Tartu County in Estonia.
-It is located on the southern shore of Lake Saadjärv, and has a population of 477 (as of 1 January 2010).
+It is located on the southern shore of Lake Saadjärv, and has a population of 480 (as of 1 January 2020).
+From the Middle Ages until the first half of the 20th century, Äksi was also known by variants of its German language name Ecks.

 The Ice Age Centre, a museum about the latest ice age, is located in Äksi.

-There is a Monument of the War of Independence in Äksi.
+There is a monument for the fallen soldiers of the Estonian War of Independence (1918-1920) in Äksi.